Asse II mine: Inventory

 However the type of the waste was determined by the measurable amount of radiation outside of the container, not by the actual contents of the vessel.
 Because of this it must be assumed that the containers with concrete shielding also contained medium level waste, raising their number from 1293 to 16.100.
 Some of these concrete vessels emitted radiation above the permitted level and had to be stored in special metal shielding.

 Other notable waste that is stored in the mine are 497 kilogram arsenic, mercury, tons of lead and animal carcasses from radiation experiments.
 Even some human remains and waste from the Nazi era are rumored to be part of the inventory.

 Storage methods

 In the first years of operation the barrels were stored in orderly rows and space was left so it was theoretically possible to inspect them.
 In the later years, when most of the waste was brought in, the drums were rolled off a salt embankment into the chambers and the layers covered by salt.
 This was done to reduce radiation exposure of the workers and to save time, however it meant that many containers would be damaged already at the time they were stored.

 The waste containers were only intended to be safe during transportation to the facility.
-They don't have long time stability and rust after some years, especially in a salty environment.
+They do not have long time stability and rust after some years, especially in a salty environment.
 The salt surrounding them was intended to be the only containment for the waste.
 There never was an intention for the waste to be recoverable.